QuickBooks Online configuration

 - 03000-S Concrete Sub

-If Sage Construction Management and QuickBooks Online have a master cost code structure, the AccountingLink must be set up with a backup item to handle cases where a Sage Construction Management project cost code does not exist in the accounting system.
+If Sage Construction Management and QuickBooks Online use a primary cost code structure, the AccountingLink must include a backup item for cases where a Sage Construction Management project cost code does not exist in QuickBooks Online.
 The unclassified item will reference the same expense/COGs and income GL chart of accounts as standard cost code service items.

 The construction unclassified or backup item must be set as the default item for AP, AR, and time tracking in the Sync Preferences.